 At Waterview the humid scorching air engulfs us; the heat, ruthless, tears at our skin and sends us kids scurrying towards water.
-My brothers swing like Tarzan from overhanging scribbly gums, and jump into the creek on Dad’s bush paddock.
-Launching themselves from tree roots embedded in the banks, they dive and bomb one another scattering tiny snakes and tree frogs that hide in the depths.
+My brothers swing Tarzan-like from overhanging scribbly gums, and jump into the creek on Dad’s bush paddock.
+Launching ourselves from tree roots embedded in the banks, we dive and bomb one another scattering tiny snakes and tree frogs that hide in the depths.
 I jump in and feel the clay squelchy and squidgy between my toes.

 I try to hide my fears of the depths and copy my brothers in derring do.
 Yellow belly fear, like the bloated green tree frogs with bulging eyes staring down from the rafters of the outhouse, ready to pounce, gobble me up; green waters swirling; amphibian annihilation.

 I don’t know where it came from, the fear.
 My elder brother went off to school at four and found a solid niche for himself within his intellect.
 Donny, the second brother, was fearless as a warrior.
 As soon as he could run, he climbed tall trees in search of birds’ eggs, rode bareback and played the clown at school.